 - Using a pairing knife make a cut on one side of the date, making sure you don't slice throught both sides.
 Remove seed and set aside.

 - Scoop enough almond butter to fill the date cavity.

 - Meanwhile melt chocolate in a small glass cup.

-- Dip dates halfway in the mealted chocolate.
-Place each date on a sheet lined with parshment paper.
+- Dip dates halfway in the melted chocolate.
+Place each date on a sheet lined with parchment paper.
 Sprinkle with sea salt and coconut flakes.

 - Refrigerate the chocolate dipped dated for at least 15 minutes.
 Keep refrigerated.